Galactic dynamics in the presence of scalaron: A perspective from $\boldsymbol{f(R)}$ gravity: Gravity Field Equations and Conformal Transformation

 Conformal transformation is a mathematical technique used expediently to simplify the equations of motion in the Jordan frame into an amenable form \cite{1984_whitt}.
 In fact, it is a tool that physicists generally use for a better understanding of the implications of MTGs and their connection to the standard framework of GR.
 Through a conformal transformation, the higher-order and non-minimally coupled terms can always be shown as the sum of the Einstein gravity and one or more minimally coupled scalar field(s)~\cite{2011_Capoz}.
 In the case of the fourth-order gravity when undergoing this transformation, gives one scalar field with the Einstein gravity.
 Before performing such a transformation we recast the action \eqref{eq1} in the following form~\cite{2010_felice}:

 where Equation \eqref{eq10} can be treated as the potential of an auxiliary scalar field defined in the Jordan frame~\cite{2021_Nashiba,2010_sotiriou,2020_vel}.
-This potential is non-zero only when $f_R \ne 1$.
-When $f_R = 1$, it becomes zero and hence the theory reduces to GR.
-We consider now the following conformal transformation that reduces the fourth-order non-minimally coupled field equations \eqref{eq3} into a minimally coupled tractable form through the transition of the Jordan frame metric $g_{\mu\nu}$ to the Einstein frame metric $\tilde{g}_{\mu\nu}$ as \cite{2010_felice,2007_Faraoni,2014_spo,2009_dab,1999_far}
+This potential is non-zero only when $f_R \ne$ constant.
+In the case $f(R) = {R}$, it becomes zero and hence the theory reduces to GR.
+We consider now the following conformal transformation that reduces the fourth-order non-minimally coupled field equations \eqref{eq3} into a minimally coupled tractable form through the transition of the Jordan frame metric $g_{\mu\nu}$ to the Einstein frame metric $\tilde{g}_{\mu\nu}$ as \cite{2010_felice,2007_Faraoni,2009_dab,1999_far}

 where $\Omega^2$ is a non-vanishing regular function called the conformal factor.
 Under transformation rule \eqref{eq11} the Ricci scalars $R$ and $\tilde R$ in these two respective frames are related by